Who first understood how eyes work?

 Other theories have abounded over the years; all seeking to understand how our eyes help us to translate and interpret our surroundings.
 And whilst magnifying glasses and lenses came into being relatively early, it was not until the early 1600s that a better understanding of how our eyes work started to emerge.

-In 1604 German astronomer Johannes Keppler published a work entitled “Astronomiae Pars Optica.”
+In 1604 German astronomer Johannes Kepler published a work entitled “Astronomiae Pars Optica.”
 The central theme of the book looked to follow up on his earlier work on planetary motion by exploring how we could use an understanding of light to explain astronomical phenomena.
 But in the book he also described for the first time the part played in vision by the retina and the way in which images are inverted in the eye.

-We're inspired by Keppler's work and the work of countless scientists, astronomers, and engineers who have advanced the use of modern optics.
+We're inspired by Kepler's work and the work of countless scientists, astronomers, and engineers who have advanced the use of modern optics.
 We hope that our work can have as big an impact as theirs.
 'We're standing on the shoulders of giants', as the saying goes.